avantifellows/plio-backend/docs/ERROR-MONITORING.md

         # other paths
     ]
     ```
-4. You should now see the error at your Sentry dashboard as well from `Issues` tab.
+4. You should now see the error at your Sentry dashboard as well from the `Issues` tab.

 ### Enable reporting
 By default, Sentry sends error reports to your inbox.
 However, you may prefer other channels to receive error notifications.

 At Plio, we use Discord to receive real-time alerts using Sentry Webhooks.
 If you're also using Discord, or a different tool that supports webhooks, follow the steps below to start receiving alerts:
 1. Create a new channel at Discord where you want to receive the alerts.
-Then, enable the webhook and copy webhook url. `Channel settings > Integrations > Webhook`
+Then, enable the webhook and copy the webhook url. `Channel settings > Integrations > Webhook`
 2. Create a SentryDiscord webhook.
    1. Visit [this page at SentryDiscord.dev](https://sentrydiscord.dev/create).
    2. Paste the Discord webhook that you copied in the first step.